kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 To sync state from this Git repo into EKS cluster we use [FluxCD](https://fluxcd.io/).

 Flux Kustomizations and HelmReleases for manifests are stored inside the `./resources` directory and have been generated with use of `./hack/flux-update.bash`.
-On top of that, the script prepares manifests for the [GitOps Tool Kit](https://fluxcd.io/flux/components/) and can be used to update its version.
+The script prepares manifests for the [GitOps Tool Kit](https://fluxcd.io/flux/components/) and generates [Sources](https://fluxcd.io/flux/components/source/), [Kustomizations](https://fluxcd.io/flux/components/kustomize/kustomization/) and [Helm Releases](https://fluxcd.io/flux/components/helm/helmreleases/).

-The `flux-system` namespace contains all GitOps Tool Kit componenets as well as all Flux Kustomizations.

-Flux Helm Releases ought to be deployed in the same namespaces as manifests they create.
-As a convention, all Flux Helm Releases have to be prefixed with `flux-hr-`.
-This is our internal convention and it's used for HelmRelease discovery in our scripts.
+The `flux-system` namespace contains all GitOps Tool Kit componenets as well as all Flux Sources and Kustomizations .
+Helm Releases ought to be deployed in the same namespaces as manifests they create.
+As a convention, Flux Helm Releases have to be prefixed with `flux-hr-`, Kustomizations with `ks-` and sources should contain `-source-` part.
+These are our internal conventions and are used for discovery process in our scripts:

-- Installing Flux
+- Installing Flux:
     ```bash
     make flux-install
     ```

-- Deploying Sources
+- Deploying Sources:
     ```bash
     make flux-apply-sources
     ```

-- Deploying Kustomizations
+- Deploying Kustomizations:
     ```bash
     make flux-apply-kustomizations
     ```

-- Deploying Helm Releases
+- Deploying Helm Releases:
     ```bash
     make flux-apply-helm
     ```